openscm/scmdata/docs/source/data.rst

 Each :class:`scmdata.TimeSeries` instance has three key properties.
 The first is :attr:`values <scmdata.timeseries.TimeSeries.values>`.
 This property contains the values of the timeseries as a :obj:`numpy.ndarray`.
-The second is [TODO expose time as an attribute, also to check: what happens if you instantiate :class:`scmdata.TimeSeries` without time?] :attr:`time <scmdata.timeseries.TimeSeries.time>`.
+The second is :attr:`time_points <scmdata.timeseries.TimeSeries.time_points>`.
-This property contains the time axis, which defines the point in time to which each data point applies.
+This property returns the data's time axis as a :class:`scmdata.time.TimePoints <scmdata.time.TimePoints>` instance (which provides simplified handling of time points).
-The third is [TODO update to meta rather than metadata] :attr:`meta <scmdata.timeseries.TimeSeries.meta>`.
+The third is :attr:`meta <scmdata.timeseries.TimeSeries.meta>`.
 This property contains all of the metadata about the timeseries, as a dictionary.
 The combination of these three properties provides complete information about the timeseries.